 - 1.1 The purchase or lease of property, land acquisition, interest in land, transaction in land or disposal.
-This does not extend to any service, supplies, or works contracts that may be required to make the land, existing buildings, or immoveable property ready for acquisition, disposal, or leasing. - 1.2 Direct employment of permanent or fixed term employees, for the avoidance of doubt these Rules do apply to consultancy and employment agency contracts. - 1.3 Instructing barristers or solicitors (as long as those costs do not exceed the relevant Public Procurement Threshold). - 1.4 The lending or borrowing of money by the Council. - 1.5 Contracts between Local authorities as defined under section 3 of the Procurement Act 2023 Contracts between Local Authorities as defined by Clause 12 of the Public Contracts Regulations 2015. - 1.6 Contracts between Local Authorities as defined by Clause 17 of the Concession Contracts Regulations 2015. - 1.7 Contracts between Local Authorities as defined by Clause 1 of the Local Authorities (Goods and Services) Act 1970. - 1.8 Section 75 NHS Act 2006 arrangements (although details must be recorded on the Council's Contract Register). - 2 Roles and Responsibilities
+This does not extend to any service, supplies or works contracts that may be required to make the land, existing buildings or immoveable property ready for acquisition, disposal or leasing. - 1.2 Direct employment of permanent or fixed term employees, for the avoidance of doubt these Rules do apply to consultancy and employment agency contracts. - 1.3 Instructing barristers or solicitors (as long as those costs do not exceed the relevant EU Threshold). - 1.4 The lending or borrowing of money by the Council. - 1.5 Contracts between Local Authorities as defined by Clause 12 of the Public Contract Regulations 2015. - 1.6 Section 75 NHS Act 2006 arrangements (although details must be recorded on the Council's Contract Register).

+2 Roles and Responsibilities